objectivehtml/Theme-Loader/README.md

 ### Asynchronous Javascript (require.js)

-Thanks to Christopher Imrie's brilliant work on RequireJS for EE you can now use Theme Loader automatically with load JavaScript resources automatically (and asynchronously) using require.js.
-If the RequireJS for EE extension is installed, Theme Loader will automatically use those resources to load the files - otherwise the scripts are loaded normally.
+Thanks to Christopher Imrie's brilliant work on RequireJS for EE, you can now use Theme Loader automatically load JavaScript resources (asynchronously) using require.js.
+If the RequireJS for EE extension is installed, Theme Loader will automatically use those resources to load the javascript files - otherwise the scripts are loaded normally.

 [https://github.com/ckimrie/RequireJS-for-EE](https://github.com/ckimrie/RequireJS-for-EE)